cdsittampalam/documentation/docs/Partner API.md

 ### Parameters

-GET method parameters are passed in a query string rather than the body of the URL.
+GET method parameters are passed in the query string of the URL.
 All other request parameters are sent in the request body and use 'application/json'.

 Quick-Start Guide
 -----------------

-This quick-start guide shows users how to build your Qredo network programmatically using these endpoints.
+This quick-start guide shows you how to build your Qredo network programmatically using these endpoints using the Swagger UI.

 *   Create Company
 *   Add Trusted Party